rladiesamsterdam/2019_Dec_ML_interpretability/README.md

-# Machine Learning Interpretability MLI
+# 2019_Dec_TML_interpretability
-Slides, data and code used for R Ladies Amsterdam event
+Material for the workshop achine Learning Interpretabilit by Teodora Vrabcheva on the 10th december.
+This repo contains the slides, data and code for the workshop.